2024 annual report

-In year two, the committee:
+In 2024, the committee:

 • Held four committee meetings.
 Topics included finalizing the committee’s website; identifying opportunities to recruit new members; John Venuti, VCU Police chief, presenting updates on behalf of VCU Police; and discussions with Meredith Weiss, Vice President for Administration.
 The committee also reviewed use-of-force incidents and complaints.